Ranguel/Reencor/README.md

 - [SNK vs Capcom - Haohmaru (The Spriters Resource)](https://www.spriters-resource.com/download/42408/)
 - [SNK vs Capcom - Terry Bogard (The Spriters Resource)](https://www.spriters-resource.com/download/42433/)

-Place the downloaded sprites in the `Assets/images` folder before running the game.
+Unzip the file and place the folder in the `Assets/images` folder before running the game.

 ## How to Run